nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 3. Create a folder named `data` in the folder where you saved the .jar file
 4. Download `data.csv` from [here](https://github.com/AY2223S1-CS2113-W13-2/tp/blob/v2.0/data/data.csv) into the `data` folder
 5. Open your command prompt to the folder where you saved the .jar file
+6. Maximise your command prompt window to full screen
-6. Run java -jar easySEP.jar
+7. Run java -jar easySEP.jar

 Note: The word `databases` in this guide refers to the static copy of module mappings contained in `data.csv`.
+Where applicable, the abbreviation `PU` stands for Partner University.

 Expected output:
 ```